castorini/pyserini/docs/experiments-msmarco-v2-tct_colbert-v2.md

 For the TREC 2021 Deep Learning Track, we tried two different approaches:

 1. We applied our TCT-ColBERTv2 model trained on MS MARCO (V1) in a zero-shot manner.
-2. We retrained our TCT-ColBERTv2 model on the MS MARCO (V2) passage data.
+2. We started with the above TCT-ColBERTv2 model and further fine-tuned on the MS MARCO (V2) passage data.

 In both cases, we applied inference over the MS MARCO V2 [passage corpus](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-v2.md#passage-collection) and [segmented document corpus](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-v2.md#document-collection-segmented) to obtain the dense vectors.

-These are indexes and encoder for the zero-shot (V1) models:
+These are indexes and the encoder for the zero-shot (V1) models:

 ```bash
 export PASSAGE_INDEX0="/store/scratch/indexes/trec2021/faiss-flat.tct_colbert-v2-hnp.0shot.msmarco-passage-v2-augmented"